svenhertle/stawebg/data/sites/stawebg/documentation/index.md

 ## Multiple sites ##

 You can create more than one site with this setup.
-Add a new directory to sites/ an stawebg will create a new site.
+Add a new directory to sites/ and stawebg will create a new site.
 Both sites can use the same layout.